IngallsLabUW/Targeted_Pipeline/README.md

 Find the Ion Ratio by dividing the area of the quantitative trace by the area of the secondary trace for standards, and use these ratios to create a reference table.
 Deviations from this reference table that are larger than the user-defined values will be flagged.

-0.3
+0.3, HILIC and Reverse Phase.

 ## Visualization